J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - `--interactive` - force reports to use interactive plots
 - `-n` - prefix name for output files
 - `-o` – the output directory to store results
-- `/path/to/geneBody_coverage/output/files` – the directory holding the geneBody_coverage output files from [step 6c](#6c-evaluate-genebody-coverage), provided as a positional argument
+- `/path/to/geneBody_coverage/output/files` – the directory holding the geneBody_coverage output files from [Step 6c](#6c-evaluate-genebody-coverage), provided as a positional argument

 **Input Data:**